apify/apify-docs/sources/platform/integrations/programming/webhooks/events.md

 ---
 title: Events types for webhooks
 description: Specify the types of events that trigger a webhook in an Actor or task run.
 Trigger an action on Actor or task run creation, success, failure, abortion, or timeout.
 sidebar_position: 1
 slug: /integrations/webhooks/events
 ---

 **Specify the types of events  that trigger a webhook in an Actor or task run.
-Trigger an action on Actor or task run creation, success, failure, terminationo timeout.**
+Trigger an action on Actor or task run creation, success, failure, abortion or timeout.**

 ---